Las Vegas Tailored for International Gambling Enthusiasts

 RMS has completed the most U.S. gambling tax refunds for Canadians and other non-U.S. residents since 1998.
 In fact, Refund Management Services has NEVER BEEN REFUSED AN ELIGIBLE REFUND.

-The casino tax recovery professionals at Refund Management Services have CA designations and are certified agents of the IRS for filing gaming tax refund applications.
+The casino tax recovery professionals at Refund Management Services have CA designations and are certified Certified acceptance agents for filing gaming tax refund applications.
 With our expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.

 As the most reputable casino and gaming tax recovery service in the industry, RMS will help you recover all or a portion of your gaming related taxes up to three years after your win.